All beef is aged.

 DRY AGING IMPACTS BOTH TENDERNESS AND FLAVOR

 Dry aging beef is a much more complex and expensive process.
-Beef is stored uncovered in a refrigerated room (32°F to 34°F) under controlled humidity and air flow for up to 4 weeks.
+Beef is stored uncovered in a refrigerated room (32°F to 34°F) under controlled humidity and air flow for up to 120 days... but at-least 17 days.
 Dry aging results in distinctive brown-roasted beefy flavor.
+It can be described as "nutty".

 It is best to dry age primal cuts (for example, the whole rib-bone, before cutting steaks).